pitpit/pincrawl/README.md

 # PinCrawl - Web Crawling Tool

-A simple web crawling CLI tool built with Python and Click, containerized with Docker Compose.
+A project for scraping and matching products/ads

 ## Files
 - `docker-compose.yml` – Defines the `app` and `postgres` services